 At Paranal, ESO operates the Very Large Telescope, the world’s most advanced visible-light astronomical observatory.
 ESO is a major partner in ALMA, the largest astronomical project in existence.
 And on Cerro Armazones, ESO is building the 39-metre Extremely Large Telescope (ELT), which will become “the world’s biggest eye on the sky” and whose operations will be fully integrated into the Paranal Observatory.

-Due to the need for additional resources associated with the ELT programme, for its Mechanical Engineering Department, within the Directorate of Engineering at its Headquarters in Garching, near Munich, Germany, ESO is advertising the position of Mechanical Engineer.
+Due to the need for additional resources associated with the ESO programmes, for its Mechanical Engineering Department, within the Directorate of Engineering at its Headquarters in Garching, near Munich, Germany, ESO is advertising the position of Mechanical Engineer.

-This is an excellent opportunity for professionals in the early stages of their career.
 As a member of the Directorate of Engineering the successful candidate will work in the ESO matrix structure serving various projects and fulfilling tasks received from Project Managers.
-S/he will be assigned to the Structural Analysis Group in the Mechanical Engineering Department and support projects, for example the ELT construction in the field of Mechanical Engineering.
-This includes involvement in many project phases typically consisting of design studies, contract follow-up, AIV and commissioning.
+She or he will be assigned to the Telescope and Large Structures Group in the Mechanical Engineering Department and support projects, for example ALMA and ELT construction in the field of Mechanical Engineering.
+This includes involvement in many project phases typically consisting of design studies, contract follow-up, manufacturing, AIV and commissioning.

-The Mechanical Engineer will be involved in collaborations with mainly European companies and/or consortia for the design and construction of large steel structures and optomechanical subunits of the ELT.
-Frequent visits to contractors’ premises and extended stays or temporary transfer to ESO's observatories in Chile are required to support contracts follow-up, installation and commissioning activities.
+The Mechanical Engineer will be involved in collaborations with mainly European companies and/or consortia for the design and construction of large steel structures and optomechanical subunits of the ELT as well as support to the ALMA Antennas and transporters.
+Frequent visits to contractors’ premises and extended stays or temporary transfer to ESO's observatories in Chile are required to support contracts follow-up, installation, commissioning and maintenance activities.

 We offer an attractive remuneration package including a competitive salary (tax free), comprehensive pension scheme and medical, educational and other social benefits, as well as financial help in relocating your family and the possibility to place your child/children in day care.